python-can-define-radio/sdr-course/classroom_activities/060-Python-Block.md

         return 1
 ```

-You should see random noise in the Time Sink.
+When you run the *.grc file in GNU Radio Companion, you should see random noise in the Time Sink.